ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 1. Ignore the labeled message, and use any unlabeled message as acknowledgment for all sent messages to clear temporary local messages.
 2. Ignore the unlabeled message.

-Both methods assume that the server will acknowledge all successful messages, or return a labeled error response, but differ in their attitude to to the semantics of sending and receiving.
+Both methods assume that the server will acknowledge all successful messages, or return a labeled error response, but differ in their attitude towards the semantics of sending and receiving.

 ## Bouncer implementation considerations